mongodb-university/realm-template-apps/other/edge-server/README.md

 This template app uses a backend with Atlas Device Sync enabled and configured with:

-- An already defined `Item` collection in a `todo` database
+- An pre-defined `Item` collection in a `todo` database
 - A single default rule that allows _any_ user to read or write Items to the collection

-> **NOTE:** This example application is NOT interoperable with any of the Atlas
-> Device SDK template apps.
-You must use the `edge-server.todo` template app.
+> **NOTE:** You must use the `edge-server.todo` template app.
+You can sync data
+> with Atlas Device SDK clients if they connect to the same Atlas cluster that
+> your Edge Server connects to.

 ### Set up your MongoDB Atlas account